Timeline of the Mahsa Amini protests: 8 March

 UNESCO urged "thorough investigations and immediate actions" in reference to the reports of poisoning.

+10 March

+Iranian opposition leaders that formed a coalition known as the Alliance for Democracy and Freedom in Iran on 10 February announced the release of the Masha Charter.

 13 March

 Shiite Chief Justice Gholam-Hossein Mohseni-Eje'i announced 22,000 protesters have been pardoned ahead of the Muslim holy month of Ramadan.

-A 13 March NPR article reported that many women continued to go hijab-less in public, and that the government had not generally been enforcing hijab laws on the street since the start of the Mahsa Amini protests.
+A 13 March NPR article reported that a proportion of women in major urban cities continued to go hijab-less in public, and that the government had not generally been enforcing hijab laws on the street since the start of the Mahsa Amini protests.

 16 March

 A 16 March France 24 article assessed that "protests have dwindled in many parts of Iran", but that hundreds continued to protest every week in the Sunni Baloch province of Sistan and Baluchestan.

 18 March

 The CBC reported that "Protests continue in pockets of the country — most prominently in the southeast province of Sistan and Baluchestan."
 The Kurdistan Human Rights Network stated 121 or more Iranian Kurds had been killed since the start of the protest.
 HRANA stated the total number or Iranian protesters killed was 530 or more.